oxbbar/course-resources/README.md

     - A version control system used to track changes in code and sync local versions with centralised repositories.
         - `git mkdir git` to create a folder in my local user folder.
         - 'cd dir' - to move to this folder.
-        - `git mkdir oxbar` to create a folder where repos for my account will go.
+        - `git mkdir oxbbar` to create a folder where repos for my account will go.
-        - `cd oxbar` to move to this folder.
+        - `cd oxbbar` to move to this folder.
-        - `git clone https://github.com/oxbar/course-resources` to make a clone of this repo locally.
+        - `git clone https://github.com/oxbbar/course-resources` to make a clone of this repo locally.
 I then updated this readme with some information through github.com.
         - `cd course-reosurces` to move to this repo.
         - `git pull` to pull the latest version, which contains a readme file.
         - If I use jupyter notebooks in this directory, a folder will be created with checkpoints that I don't want synced with the remote repo.
 So I need to ensure these are ignored.